gilbitron/Arrest-MySQL/README.md

 * `404` Not Found
 * `503` Service Unavailable

+Also, if the `callback` query string is set *and* is a valid Javascript callback, the returned result will be a [JSON-P response](http://en.wikipedia.org/wiki/JSONP):

+	callback(JSON);

 ##Todo

 - ~~support for JSON payloads in `POST` and `PUT` (optionally gzipped)~~
 - support for bulk inserts in `POST`
 - support for HTTP method overrides
-- support for JSON-P responses
+- ~~support for JSON-P responses~~

 ##Credits

-ArrestDB is a complete rewrite of [Arrest-MySQL](https://github.com/gilbitron/Arrest-MySQL) with several additional features and optimizations.
+ArrestDB is a complete rewrite of [Arrest-MySQL](https://github.com/gilbitron/Arrest-MySQL) with several optimizations and additional features.

 ##License (MIT)